 Hypothermia is the number one killer

 of outdoor recreationists.
-It occurs when the body temperature is lowered
+It occurs when the body temperature

-Should someone in your group start to show signs, get them into a warm
+to show signs, get them into a warm environment by removing all

-environment by removing all wet clothing.
-Do not let them drink anything
+wet clothing.
+Do not let them drink anything containing caffeine

-wilderness.
 Always bring rain gear.

 Humans, wild animals, and some domestic animals